bitwarden/contributing-docs/docs/getting-started/clients/browser/index.md

     npm run dist:safari:dmg
     ```

-2. Open Safari and check Preferences to confirm that the extension is installed and enabled
+2. Open Safari and check Settings to confirm that the extension is installed and enabled

 :::caution